cloudfoundry/uaa/docs/UAA-APIs.rst

 An OAuth2_ defined endpoint to provide various tokens and authorization codes.

-For the ``vmc`` flows, we use the OAuth2 Implicit grant type (to avoid a second round trip to ``/token`` and so vmc does not need to securely store a client secret or user refresh tokens).
+For the ``cf`` flows, we use the OAuth2 Implicit grant type (to avoid a second round trip to ``/token`` and so cf does not need to securely store a client secret or user refresh tokens).
 The authentication method for the user is undefined by OAuth2 but a POST to this endpoint is acceptable, although a GET must also be supported (see `OAuth2 section 3.1`_).

 .. _OAuth2 section 3.1: http://tools.ietf.org/id/draft-ietf-oauth-v2-26.html#rfc.section.3.1